 F-1 Visa Rules

-Upon arrival to campus, check-in at ISS’ office to register your Form I-20 and activate your immigration record.
-Here are requirements to maintain your immigration status:
+Attend International Landing Day to register your I-20 and activate your immigration record.
+Here is an overview of the requirements to maintain your immigration status:

 Always have the following documents on-hand:

-- Visa: This is the stamp in your passport and it serves as an entry document that allows you to travel to the U.S. Each time you travel to the U.S., make sure your visa is still valid.
+- Visa: This is the stamp in your passport that allows you to travel to the U.S. Each time you travel to the U.S., make sure your visa is still valid.
+It is ok if your visa expires while you are in the U.S., but you must renew it the next time you travel outside the U.S. in order to return.

 It’s your responsibility to monitor expiration dates on your immigration documents.
 Take note of the program end date listed on your I-20 and the expiration date listed on your visa for travel.

-- Are in your last semester and have less than 12 (undergrad) or 9 (graduate) hours left to finish the degree.
+- Are in your last semester and have less than 12 (undergrad) or 9 (graduate) hours left to finish your degree.

 - Have a severe medical situation; a licensed medical professional must provide documentation stating you cannot maintain a full course load.